 What intrigues me about all this is the long-term effect.
 Will I return to Waitrose for my loo roll if my bills go down?
 Probably not.
 Why pay more?
 But conversely, would I also consider buying more organic food again?
 Also, probably not.
 (Generally speaking, annual UK sales of organic products continue to decline year on year.)
 Again, it’s the fine line between cost and perceived value.
 Instead, I’m thinking that my next logical step is to jettison home delivery of perishables entirely, in favour of returning to the time-honoured tradition of going to a weekly market to stock up on my fruit and veg.
 Maybe I’ll even get some chickens!

 It’s food for thought though, isn’t it?
 When belt tightening has to happen, you very quickly discover where your priorities truly lie.
 And sometimes, what you’re not prepared to cut back on might surprise you.

-First published in the August 2013 edition of ELLE Decoration UK
+First published as my Editor’s Letter in the August 2013 edition of ELLE Decoration UK